-The proceeds of the Certificates will be used to: (i) finance or refinance a portion of the costs of the acquisition, construction, installation or improvement to, or rehabilitation of, mixed-use housing development in the City's HOPE SF - Hunters View project and related improvements and equipment (the "Project"); (ii) fund the 2017 Reserve Account of the Reserve Fund for the Certificates established under the Trust Agreement; and (iii) pay costs of execution and delivery of the Certificates.
+The proceeds of the Certificates will be used to: (i) retire certain commercial paper certificates of participation of the City, the proceeds of which financed a portion of the costs of the acquisition, construction, renovation, reconstruction and equipping of improvements to the existing site and facilities of Moscone Center; (ii) finance or refinance the Project; (iii) fund capitalized interest payable with respect to the Certificates through April 1, 2018; (iv) fund the Reserve Account of the Reserve Fund established under the Trust Agreement for the Certificates; and (v) pay costs of execution and delivery of the Certificates.
 See "THE PROJECT" and "ESTIMATED SOURCES AND USES OF FUNDS" herein, for a further description of the expected application of proceeds of sale of the Certificates.